top of page

 This breed can be high energy and very intense.
 They are also incredibly physical and athletic.
 Without an owner's commitment to provide the dog with the exercise, mental stimulation, and leadership it requires, owning this breed can be a challenge. - Tommy Meyerhoffer, Certified Dog Trainer and Behavioral Therapist

 While Belgian Malinois are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Belgian Malinois are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Belgian Malinois are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Pannus